HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt2/functions.md

 		aboutMe('Tionna');

-The expected outcome should be `Hello My Name Is Tionna`.
-If you do not call your function at the end, the computer will throw you an error of `undefined`.
+The expected outcome will be `Hello My Name Is Tionna`.
+If I do not call my function at the end, the computer will throw me an error of `undefined`.